Alaa90-90/reading-notes/readme.md

 # Introduction

 ### Hi all colleagues
-im **Alaa Marei** 30y/o mechanical engineer graduated form Al Balqa Applied University And I Have 5 years Experience in construction Field, I`m aspire to learn more and more about programming and web dveloping and happy to be here among you all
+im **Alaa Marei**  I`m aspire to learn more and more about programming and web dveloping and happy to be here among you all
 ## best wishes for all .

 ## 102 Reading Notes
 |No.               | Subject                        |